Thomas Cook collapses after creditors resist Fosun rescue plan

 "We extend our deepest sympathy to all those affected by this outcome," Fosun said in a statement.
 "Fosun is disappointed that Thomas Cook Group has not been able to find a viable solution for its proposed recapitalization with other affiliates, core lending banks, senior noteholders and additional involved parties."

-The two Fosun companies already held a combined stake of about 18% in Thomas Cook Group, making the conglomerate the British company's largest shareholder.
+The two Fosun companies already held a combined stake of 18.1% in Thomas Cook Group, making the conglomerate the British company's largest shareholder.

-"Thomas Cook Group continued to engage with a range of key stakeholders over the weekend in order to secure final terms on the recapitalization and reorganization of the company," it said in a statement.
+"Thomas Cook Group continued to engage with a range of key stakeholders over the weekend in order to secure final terms on the recapitalization and reorganization of the company," the British company said in a statement.

 "Despite considerable efforts, those discussions have not resulted in agreement between the company's stakeholders and proposed new money providers," it continued.
 "The company's board has therefore concluded that it had no choice but to take steps to enter into compulsory liquidation with immediate effect."